Rewriting Lives – Family Sponsorship $30 per month

 The Brahim family has 4 married children and 15 grandchildren.
 They care for 5 of their grandchildren.
 They have always had problems with hunger, but they know that if they continue being faithful with Foundations for Farming techniques and training they will be able to grow enough food.

 They want to follow the training and continue to learn more to achieve these goals.
 They would like to see the opportunity in the future to have a good house and allow their grandchildren to study.

-To sponsor the Brahim family go to our DONATE page.
+If you could donate $30 per month for the Brahim family, please go to our DONATE page.

-If you could sponsor the Billiat family, please go to our DONATE page.
+If you could donate $30 per month for Amay Mwayiwawo and her family, please go to our DONATE page.

 This is some of Abambo and Amay Zipendo’s family.
 Abambo is 49, Amay is 40 something, she doesn’t know her exact age.
 They have 3 married children and 5 grandchildren, some of whom are often in their care.

 They lived a day to day existence, always trying to find food, necessities for the house and daily needs, with no concept of how the future could be any different.
 Their training has encouraged them.
 They have learned to make compost, Abambo is making it in his garden by the small river.
 They enjoyed the seed program, they have planted lemongrass around their home, which is a mosquito deterrent, plus have added many fruit trees.
 They have learned the word of God and are encouraged to work harder.
 They realize that improving the manual work they do can change their lives.